Le Petit Four Patisserie, Georgetown / My 1st stop post-MCO for the best pastries in town

 Classy, yes.
 But calm?
 No. Not before the Malaysian MCO anyway.

-Entering the cool interiors was a wonderful respite from the scorching heat.
 The familiar whirring of the coffee machine was a delight to the ears.
 And oh, that wondrous sight of freshly-baked croissants!
 It had been a long while.

 This cafe had chill jazz vibes - like one of those YouTube 'Cafe Jazz' playlists, but insert the local Hokkien dialect.
 And adhering to the new workplace guidelines, there were only 4 filled tables, including us.
 The staff were friendly, as usual.
 It was a very peaceful morning to read and people pastry stare.